Are you one of those people that genuinely believe that all types of cheese make anything that much tastier?

 - milk source (cow, buffalo, goat, or sheep)

 - aging duration

 - country or region of origin

 What Are The 7 Types Of Cheese?

-The texture of fresh cheese also depends on how much whey and moisture is drained from the final product.
+The texture of fresh cheese also depends on how much whey and moisture are drained from the final product.
 This can result in everything from crumbly cheese (queso fresco) to soupy cheese (cottage cheese).

-Fresh cheese can be covered in herbs, wrapped in leaves or rolled in ash.
-Each finishing contributes to its distinct flavor.
+Fresh cheese can be covered in herbs, wrapped in leaves, or rolled in ash— each finishing contributes to its distinct flavor.

 Fresh cheeses are perfect for adding to salads, mixed into pasta dishes, and stirred into soups!

-Soft cheeses ripen from the outside in, so their inside is often runnier than the outside.
+White cheese ripens from the outside in, so their inside is often runnier than the outside.